-Equally stunning, Kota Kinabalu, also known as KK by locals, is Sabah’s capital state of the Malaysian portion of Borneo.
-It’s a relatively big city, offering visitors lots of exciting adventures, rich history and culture, and good food.
+Also interesting with a pretty seaside location, Kota Kinabalu, also known as KK by locals, is Sabah’s state capital located in the Malaysian portion of Borneo.
+It’s a relatively big city offering visitors lots of exciting adventures, rich history and culture, and good food.
 This laid back coastal city is also known for its bustling weekend markets, and vibrant art and music scene.

 Map: Flight From Kuala Lumpur To Kota Kinabalu

-This map will show you the distance between Kuala Lumpur and Kota Kinabalu.
+This map shows you the distance between Kuala Lumpur and Kota Kinabalu.

 How To Get From KL To Kota Kinabalu

 Your only option when travelling between these two places is to take a flight from KL to Kota Kinabalu.

 Despite being in the same country, they are located quite far apart and separated by sea.
 There are no ferry options.
 This leaves flying your only choice.

 Flight From KL To Kota Kinabalu